 Psychology: Motivation and Learning

-This article is based on a talk by Martin Covington, professor of the Graduate School in Psychology, for the GSI Center’s How Students Learn series in Spring 2011.
+This article is based on a talk by Martin Covington, professor of the Graduate School in Psychology, for the GSI Teaching & Resource Center’s How Students Learn series in Spring 2011.

 - Student motivation is sometimes driven by fear of failure, based on the belief that grades amount to a judgment of their personal ability or intelligence rather than their performance on a specific learning task.
 This is part of what drives intense student interest in achieving high grades, in addition to beliefs about how their grades may influence future prospects.

 - To instructors, grades don’t hold the same meaning as for students; instructors’ primary goal is for students to learn the course material for its own sake.
 Because students are so invested in grades, their expectations of a course can be very different from or at odds with their teachers’ expectations.

 - Learning environments and course designs that leverage intrinsic motivation — student curiosity and interest — improve the quality of students’ learning.

 Extrinsic motivation and fear of failure: When asked what makes them study and work hard in college, undergraduates typically say that they are trying to get the best grade possible.
 Grades, in fact, are the primary focus of most students (an extrinsic motivation).
 Only as secondary reasons do students list the desires to become competent, to prove themselves, and to avoid mistakes (intrinsic motivations).
 Learning about the content of the course for its own sake is the last of the reasons students give.